 - Sweating

-- Trouble sleeping
+- Trouble with sleep

 - Upset stomach/nausea

-- Difficulty in breathing
+- Difficulty breathing

 - Dramatic drops in blood pressure

-- Increased bleeding risk, especially if the patient is on blood thinners
+- Increased bleeding risk (especially if the patient is on blood thinners)

 - Vision loss